salesforce/cove/README.md

 It uses a [PyTorch](http://pytorch.org/) implementation of the MTLSTM class in mtlstm.py to load a pretrained encoder, which takes in sequences of vectors pretrained with GloVe and outputs CoVe.

+A Keras/TensorFlow implementation of the MT-LSTM/CoVe can be found at https://github.com/rgsachin/CoVe.

 ## Running with Docker

 Install [Docker](https://www.docker.com/get-docker).